Olatife-01/Okta-IAM-Enterprise-Lab-Project/02-Application-Integrations/AWS-IAM-Identity-Center—SAML-SSO+SCIM.md

 ## III.
 Prerequisites

-Before proceeding, ensure you have the following in place:
+Before proceeding, ensure the following in place:

 - **AWS Account:** An active AWS account with root user or IAM administrator access.